fuzziqersoftware/newserv/README.md

     * On all versions except DCv1 and early prototypes: `ninja`, `rico`, `sonic`, `knuckles`, `tails`
     * On GC, Xbox, and BB: `flowen`, `elly`
     * On BB only: `momoka`, `irene`, `guild`, `nurse`
-* `$edit secid SECID-NAME`: Set your section ID (cheat mode is required for this unless your character is Level 1)
+* `$edit secid SECID-NAME`: Set your section ID (cheat mode is required unless your character is Level 1)

 The remaining subcommands are only available if cheat mode is enabled on the server.
 They are:
 * `$edit atp N`: Set your ATP to N until stats are updated (e.g. by leveling up)